NY1: On Stage

+Weekends on 1 is a weekend morning newscast anchored by Rocco Vertuccio that debuted in November 2021.
+It airs weekend mornings from 7:00 a.m. to noon.

 Former notable programs

 The Call

 Launched on July 25, 2005, The Call was a live, one-hour call-in and write-in news show hosted by John Schiumo.
 Throughout the day, viewers were encouraged to vote on the top news stories of the day, and after receiving an email alert as to the top story, were asked to write or call in to discuss the topic with Schiumo.
 The program was expanded to one hour in January 2012 in response to viewer requests.
 The Call was cancelled on April 6, 2017.

 News at Eleven

 In an effort to compete with local late-night newscasts on the area's broadcast television stations in the timeslot, NY1 debuted a nightly 11:00 p.m. newscast titled NY1 News at Eleven (later retitled Time Warner Cable News NY1 at Eleven and Spectrum News NY1 at Eleven) on January 22, 2007.
 The newscast was last anchored by Lewis Dodley on weeknights and Cheryl Wills on weekends.
 The 11 p.m. newscast was quietly cancelled following its September 28, 2017, broadcast.